Case Number: No. 90-cv-00181-JLK

 Court: United States District Court for the District of Colorado

-Berger Montague has served as lead class counsel and lead trial counsel in what is considered one of the longest running cases in the United States, filed in 1990.
-Plaintiffs allege that Rocky Flats, a former nuclear weapons facility formerly operated by Dow Chemical Co. and Rockwell International Corp., dispersed plutonium and contaminated 30 square miles of property around the facility.
-Plaintiffs pursued claims of trespass and nuisance claims under Colorado state law and the federal Price-Anderson Act, passed in 1957 and relating to nuclear power and the hazards of radioactive materials.
+Berger Montague served as lead counsel in this environmental litigation which alleged that Rocky Flats, a former nuclear weapons facility operated by Dow Chemical Co. and Rockwell International Corp., and located in Colorado, dispersed plutonium and contaminated 30 square miles of property around the facility.
+The plaintiffs pursued claims of trespass and nuisance under Colorado state law and the federal Price-Anderson Act, relating to nuclear power and the hazards of radioactive materials.

-The decision also paves the way for entry of judgement based upon the special jury verdict handed down on Valentine’s Day, 2006 when a Colorado federal jury found against Dow and Rockwell after a 4-month trial led by Berger Montague Managing Shareholder Merrill Davidoff, co-trial counsel and fellow Managing Shareholder David F. Sorensen, and the late shareholder Peter Nordberg, and supported by attorneys Jenna McNaughton, Caitlin Coslett and Ellen Noteware.
+The Tenth Circuit’s decision paved the way for entry of judgment based upon the special jury verdict handed down on Valentine’s Day, 2006, when the Colorado federal jury found against Dow Chemical Co. and Rockwell International Corp. after the four month trial led by Berger Montague.

 Just before petitions for certiorari were to be decided by the U.S. Supreme Court, the parties announced a $375 million settlement in May 2016 that later received final court approval.
 In approving the settlement, U.S. District Court Judge Kane of the District of Colorado expressed “great admiration for the excellence of counsel that significantly exceeds the standards and expectations of professional competence….
 Class counsel have worked tirelessly over 27 years to achieve the ground-breaking settlement I am approving today.”